Cozy living room interior with fireplace

 The Best Gift?
 Ask What They Need.

 If you are close enough to ask, ask.
-New homeowners know exactly what they are missing — they just might feel awkward telling you.
+New homeowners know exactly what they are missing, they just might feel awkward telling you.
+Stanford research on gift exchange confirms recipients consistently appreciate items they explicitly requested more than unsolicited surprises, even though givers wrongly assume the opposite.
 Checking their wishlist is even better because it lets them share their needs without the social discomfort of asking directly.

 Many people now create housewarming wishlists with the specific items they need for their new space.
 If your friend has one, use it.
-If they do not, suggest they create one — it helps everyone.
+If they do not, suggest they create one.
+It helps everyone.
+Our breakdown of gift registry vs wishlist covers when to use each.